isomerpages/gb-assist/pages/solutionrepo/solution307.md

 ---
-title: Vertical Form Fill Seal Machine
+title: Commercial Inkjet Printer
 permalink: /productivity-solutions-grant/solutionrepo/solution307
 ---

 #### Description

-The vertical form fill seal machine automates the packaging process.
-The product (e.g. noodles, flour) is placed at the top of the machine.
-It will funnel the product into the plastic packaging and heat seal the pack.
-The machine allows for quick and accurate filling in a manufacturing line.
+Commercial inkjet printers integrated into the production lines are used to stamp information directly onto the product packaging.
+They allow the company to print specific information to individual product packets like bar codes, product information, expiry date.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Grant support: 80% of cost of equipment, up to $24,000 grant

 #### Details of Solution